Charles Darwin (1809-1882)

-What most of us don’t know is that for almost all his adult life, Darwin’s health was compromised by a combination of symptoms that left him severely debilitated for long period of time.
-Some believe this may have helped his work since she one wrote, “Even ill-health, though it has annihilated several years of my life, has saved me from the distractions of society and amusement.”
+What most of us don’t know is that for almost all his adult life, Darwin’s health was compromised by a combination of symptoms that left him severely debilitated for long periods of time.
+Some believe this may have helped his work since he once wrote, “Even ill-health, though it has annihilated several years of my life, has saved me from the distractions of society and amusement.”

 He consulted more than 20 doctors, but the cause of his misery was never diagnosed.
 Although he tried numerous treatments, he enjoyed only temporary relief.
 More recently, there has been much speculation as to the nature of his illness.

 As a medical student at Edinburgh University, he was too sensitive to the sight of blood and the savageness of the surgery of the day.
 As a result he turned his attention to natural history.
 Although suffering from chest pain and heart palpitations in Plymouth, England, in December 1831, he told no one in case he would be prevented from going on the survey expedition on HMS Beagle.
 For over 40 years Darwin suffered intermittently from a wide variety of symptoms including vertigo, dizziness, distorted vision, severe tiredness, tinnitus and depression.